getreu/tp-note/docs/source/tpnote--manpage.md

         20151208-Manual.pdf
         2015-12-08-Manual.pdf

-  NB: All chronological sort-tags have at least one counter with 4 digits or more, e.g. '`2015`'.
+  NB: All chronological sort-tags must have at least one counter with 4 digits or more, e.g. '`2015`'.
 The character '`-`' between the counters is optional.

+  Tip: Always include the year with 4 digits in chronological sort-tags.

 * *Sequence number sort tag*